6SAW850CENT-B2548 vs 6SAW850CENT-B5057 — Compare

 Frequently asked questions

-Which is better for jazz and studio work?
+Which is better for studio work?

 🎸